visbot/gulp-avs/README.md

 `webvsc([options])`

-The output file-extension will automatically be set to `.webvs`, so no need to take action
+The output file-extension will automatically be set to `.webvs`, so there's no need to pipe in additional plugins.

 **Example:**